sara-nl/griddocs/source/Pages/Service/system_specifications/lsg_specs.rst

 Storage Node
 ============

-This node stores all the data related to the user jobs; every user has a default quota of 50GB, unless a specific one is required:
+This node stores all the data related to the user jobs:

   * PowerEdge R515 2xAMD Opteron(tm) Processor 4280
   * Type: Bulldozer